-Sabich was a wealthy and adored athlete at the peak of his skiing career while Longet was a divorcé with a dwindling résumé.
+Sabich was an adored athlete at the peak of his skiing career while Longet was a divorcé with a dwindling résumé.
 Rumors swirled that Sabich was even planning to leave her.

 On the night of the shooting, Claudine Longet appeared to be in shambles.
 She explained to the police that the single bullet that killed Sabich was fired by accident.
 The tragedy instantly dominated pop culture, particularly because many disbelieved the shooting to have been an accident at all.

 Unfortunately, her subsequent trial raised more questions than it did answers, and Claudine Longet today lives in obscurity because of it.

 Born on January 29, 1942, in Paris, France, Claudine Georgette Longet dreamt of becoming an entertainer from an early age.
 She began dancing on stage for tourists at 17 before club owner Lou Walters spotted her on French television and decided to give her a shot.

 Longet found herself dancing at the Tropicana Hotel & Resort in Las Vegas in 1961.
 As part of the Folies Bergère revue, the 18-year-old met 32-year-old crooner Andy Williams when he helped her after her car broke down.
 The pair married on Dec.
 15, 1961, in Los Angeles.